A Survey on Large Language Model-Based Game Agents: Memory System of LLMGA

 \subsection{Long-Term Memory}

 Recent agent architectures emphasize three fundamental processes in the design of long-term memory systems.
-First, memory consolidation determines when and what to commit from transient buffers to durable storage, often triggered by event boundaries, importance scoring, or successful event execution~\cite{park2023generative,memorybank}.
-Second, memory structuring addresses how stored content is organized, whether as raw chunks, key–value stores, hierarchical trees, knowledge graphs, or even implicit parametric memories fine-tuned into the model~\cite{wang2023voyager,anokhin2024arigraph}.
-Finally, memory retrieval specifies \textit{how} past knowledge is re-activated to guide ongoing decision-making, leveraging metadata filtering, semantic search, or traversal of graph/tree structures~\cite{li2024graphreader,park2023generative}.
+First, memory consolidation determines when and what to commit from transient buffers to durable storage.
+Second, memory structuring addresses how stored content is organized.
+Finally, memory retrieval specifies how past knowledge is re-activated to guide ongoing decision-making.
 These components together ensure that long-term memory effectively archives past experience and supports future behavior.

-\textbf{Memory Consolidation.} In cognitive psychology, the transfer of information from working memory into long-term memory is termed memory consolidation, a selective process that determines which experiences persist beyond the immediate moment~\cite{baddeley2012working,squire2004memory}.
+\textbf{Consolidation.} In cognitive psychology, the transfer of information from working memory into long-term memory is termed consolidation~\cite{baddeley2012working,squire2004memory}.
 For LLMGAs, the analogous process is to decide when and what to commit from transient buffers to durable storage so that memory remains useful and tractable.
 A common paradigm is signal-triggered consolidation, where specific signals determine whether new information should be committed.
-In Generative Agents~\cite{park2023generative}, each incoming observation is assigned an importance score by an LLM, and once the cumulative importance of recent events exceeds a threshold, the agent pauses to reflect, producing a summary that is then written into long-term memory.
+In Generative Agents~\cite{park2023generative}, each incoming observation is assigned an importance score, and once the cumulative importance of recent events exceeds a threshold, the agent pauses to reflect, producing a summary that is then written into long-term memory.
 MemoryBank~\cite{memorybank} applies a similar principle, committing experiences when their relevance to the goal surpasses a salience threshold.
 Voyager~\cite{wang2023voyager} instead uses task outcomes as signals: successful code executions are committed into a skill library, while failed attempts are excluded or down-weighted.